Recently Updated on June 10th, 2021

 Parserr gives you the free inbox and 15 free emails every month to get you started to do just that.

-Sending email to SharePoint Lists in Parserr
+Sending emails to SharePoint in Parserr

 Using Microsoft Flow in conjunction with Parserr means its easy to get your data into Flow and then into the multitude of different platforms they support.
 However there are some fine limitations such as not being able to add an attachment to a SharePoint List item (at the time of writing this – October 2018).